 Early Help Services included in the EHA

-These are the services you can refer to through the EHA process
+These are the services you can request support from using the EHA process

-Below is a list of all the services you should refer through the EHA process.
-It is important that you read the guidance below for the particular service area you are referring to.
+It is important that you read the guidance below for the particular service area you are requesting support from.
 The guidance supplied provides advice on what service specific guidance is required, within each relevant section of the EHA form.
 It is particularly important to take note and action the service specific guidance to avoid delays in being able to access the service.

 Children’s Social Care (Children with Disabilities)